James Leo Herlihy

 JAMES LEO HERLIHY

-Best selling author of Midnight Cowboy, James Leo Herlihy was born in 1927 to a working class family in Detroit, Michigan.
-He joined the Navy straight from high school in 1945, though did not see combat.
+Best selling author of Midnight Cowboy, James Leo Herlihy, born in 1927 to a blue collar family in Detroit, Michigan, in 1945 joined the Navy straight out of high school.
+He did not see combat, and soon began to write short stories.

-Herlihy then studied art, literature, and music at the experimental Black Mountain College in North Carolina, whose faculty boasted luminaries such as William De Kooning and John Cage.
+Herlihy then studied sculpture, painting, music and literature at experimental Black Mountain College in North Carolina, the faculty boasting luminaries William De Kooning, Buckminster Fuller, Merce Cunningham and John Cage.

-After the success of Midnight Cowboy, Herlihy retreated from the public eye and concentrated on teaching, giving classes in playwriting at New York's City College.
+After the success of Midnight Cowboy, Herlihy retreated from the public eye and concentrated on teaching playwriting at New York's City College.

 "Those who tell the stories rule society"